dwewers/sdv503-lab-11-dwewers/README.md

 }
 We use these functions when we want to break down a larger issue into smaller ones.
 We will generally find recurse functions in binary structures such as Binary search trees or graphs, or in algorithms such as binary search and quicksort.
 We can use recurse functions for a variety of tasks such as decreasing a value from a specified number.
-If we want to count down from a specifc number, we can write it like this (executable code in recursive.js):
+If we want to count down from a specific number, we can write it like this (executable code in recursive.js):

 function recursiveFunc(myNumber) {